Home

 A relatively quieter temple, without the usual throngs of tourists, the ambience within the walls is in sharp contrast to the hectic traffic outside.

-King Rama I started the construction of this temple in 1807.
 When the viharn or sermon hall was completed, the 13th century cast bronze Buddha statue from Sukhothai was installed here.

-Wat Suthat is a neatly planned temple laid-out in concentric squares.
+It is a neatly planned temple laid-out in concentric squares.
 An outer wall surrounds a gray slate courtyard around the main temple complex.
-A roofed inner wall, with arched entrances on each side, encloses the inner complex.

 Though expanded over the years, all the structures have retained a distinct matching design.
 The multi-tiered roofs, tiled in bright brown slate, have elaborate gilded wood carvings at the gables and chofahs or horn-like structures protruding from the ends.